danpaul/blume/README.md

 ### Caveat

 Blume uses a few conventions, most are optional and can be over-ridden but there is one convention that is necessary.
-All URLs must be root-relative.
+All internal URLs must be root-relative.
 For instance, "/, /sub, sub/sub..." not "www.mysite.com/, www.mysite.com/sub...".
 This behaviour may change in later releases but it wasn't necessary to implement absolute URLs for my needs so it has taken a low priority.

 ### Convetions